05nelsonm/kmp-tor-binary/README.md

 ### Compilation

 `tor` is compiled via the `external/task.sh` script using `Docker` (for Android/Jvm/Node.js) in order to maintain reproducability.
-The maintainer then creates detached signatures for apple/windows targets which are checked into `git`; this is so others wishing to verify reproducability of the `tor` binaries they are running (or providing to their users) can do so.
+The maintainer then creates detached code signatures for Apple/Windows targets which are checked into `git`; this is so others wishing to verify reproducability of the `tor` binaries they are running (or providing to their users) can do so.
 More on that later.